The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Roy Lichtenstein's Bull VI (signed), a mixed media artwork from 1973, is estimated to be worth between £10,000 and £15,000.
-This artwork has shown consistent value growth, with an average annual growth rate of 10%.
-This piece has a strong auction history, having been sold 18 times at auction since its initial sale on 2nd November 2007.
-In the last 12 months, the average selling price was £7,540, across a total of 8 sales.
+The value of Roy Lichtenstein’s Bull VI (signed) from 1973 is estimated to be worth between £9,000 and £14,000.
+This mixed media artwork has shown consistent value growth, with an average annual growth rate of 6%.
+This work has an auction history of 9 total sales since its entry to the market in November 2007.
+In the last 12 months, the average selling price was £7,540, across 4 sales.
 Over the past five years, the hammer price has varied from £5,002 in September 2024 to £12,080 in April 2025.
+The average return to the seller over this period was £6,409.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis